Top 7 Enterprise App Development Platforms For Teams in 2026

 • Two-way sync with GitHub simplifies developer handoff.

-• Non-coders can generate apps just by describing them, then refine with visual editing tools.
+• Non-coders can generate apps just by describing them, then refine them with visual editing tools.

 • You can deploy apps directly from Lovable or run them in preview mode for quick testing.